matthew-setiawan/Analogue-Music-Synthesizer/README.md

 #### 4.5 Keyboard Autodetect

-  #### Project Guidance
+  ### Appendix

-  Use this project as the starting point for your Embedded Systems labs and coursework.
+  The following projects were used as starting points for this Embedded Systems labs and coursework.

   [Lab Part 1](doc/LabPart1.md)